 The fiat currencies it supports include the USD, EUR, CAD, GBP, and JPY.
 The fees for Ethereum follow the below schedule.

 Kraken is not regulated by the government.
 It participates in self-regulating organizations such as DATA and JADA.
-Kraken received some attention this year when it failed to comply with demands made from the New York Attorney General into its business operations.
+Kraken received some attention this year when it failed to comply with demands made by the New York Attorney General into its business operations.

 The key strengths of Kraken include its level of liquidity, the ability for traders to make margin trades and take short positions, and its security measures and auditing practices.
-The regulation situation may concern some but Kraken has always been clear and communicative with its clients regarding any concerns.
+The regulation situation may concern some, but Kraken has always been clear and communicative with its clients regarding any concerns.

 The exchange includes tools for traders such as a price chart, depth chart, order book, and recent trades printing.
 There is also a wide variety of technical analysis tools available for the price chart.
 Users will have an account for exchange trading, margin trading, and funding other traders margin.
 The margin account allows users to go both short and long.
 Funding other traders margin provides an interest rate return.

 The exchange also has a native token, Nectar.
 Users of the exchange are required to store some Nectar in their accounts.
 The exchange mainly facilitates for trading in Ethereum and Ethereum based tokens.
 The fees for trades are competitive but fees are also applied for depositing and withdrawing cryptocurrencies which is a drawback.
 Some of the fees go to holders of the Nectar tokens.

 Overall, decentralized exchanges still need to develop to provide a better service.
 But for those who wish to control their own private keys, DeversiFi will facilitate this.